pvlib/pvlib-python/docs/sphinx/source/usage.rst

 Tutorials
 -----------

-These tutorials aim at exemplying the usage of the core library for various uses.
+These tutorials aim at exemplifying the usage of the core library for various uses.

 * generals
     * imports